Jefferson County, Washington

 Our committee holds safety of the artists, staff, and public as the highest priority.
 We realize a safe environment is a critical part of the health and success of the program.
 There is a first aide kit in the artist office/studio and an eye wash station in the Transfer Station employee break room.
 We have invited the Jefferson County Transfer Station to set the ground rules for our policy.

 The Department of Ecology with Jefferson Co Solid Waste Management and SWAC are working together to focus on the getting the word out about contamination on our recyclables.
 We all get excited about recycling but it can be so confusing!
 So many kinds of plastics, etc.- and it changes from county to county or town to town.
-We aim to help people understand what is recycable, how it is recycled, where it goes and what it is made from.
+We aim to help people understand what is recylecable, how it is recycled, where it goes and what is made from it.

 It didn't take long to realize that we weren't the only ones that had a passion for trashion.
 You may want to become involved in our new project by applying to be an artist in residence or a member of our planning committee.